ikreymer/pywb-webrecorder/README.md

 uWSGI is used to run pywb but other WSGI containers can of course be used instead.

-The config also demonstrates use of custom home page and error pages with pywb. [index.html](https://github.com/ikreymer/pywb-webrecorder/blob/master/html/index.html) is a custom home page for this webapp while [error.html](https://github.com/ikreymer/pywb-webrecorder/blob/master/html/error.html) modifies the standard pywb error page to also include an explicit `/record/` link for not found errors (only makes sense when using **/replay/** endpoint).
+The config also demonstrates use of custom home page and error pages with pywb:
+* [index.html](https://github.com/ikreymer/pywb-webrecorder/blob/master/html/index.html) is a simple custom home page for pywb-webrecorder
+* [error.html](https://github.com/ikreymer/pywb-webrecorder/blob/master/html/error.html) modifies the standard pywb error page to also include an explicit **/record/** link for 'not found' errors (only makes sense when using **/replay/** endpoint).

 #### A note on Dedup and Revisits